New Year’s Resolutions and Addiction Recovery

 The thought of a clean slate and a fresh start is an understandably dominant theme in recovery.
 It allows for a shedding of the skin and a chance to turn everything negative in our lives around.

 However, these promises that we make to ourselves are only as strong as our commitment to maintain them.
-As many of us both in and out of recovery know, it’s incredibly easy to break New Year’s resolutions.
-As a society we’ve learned to give up on them only a short time after making them.
+As many of us, both in and out of recovery, know, it’s incredibly easy to break New Year’s resolutions.
+As a society, we’ve learned to give up on them only a short time after making them.

 MAKING NEW YEAR’S RESOLUTIONS IN ADDICTION RECOVERY

-When it comes to New Year’s resolutions and addiction recovery, the stakes are much higher.
+Regarding New Year’s resolutions and addiction recovery, the stakes are much higher.
 Addiction is a time-sensitive and chronic disease that doesn’t wait for us to have more time to handle it.

 Making excuses about why you haven’t given yourself the chance to get treatment becomes second nature.
 You tell yourself that treatment would have too much of an impact on your work.
 You’re constantly saying that you have to wait for your children to be older so they can understand.
 We make up circumstances and excuses to not give ourselves the attention we deserve.